 Once all materials have been received, the department will contact candidates selected for a phone/Skype interview, typically during the month of January.

 Candidates will then be considered for an in-person audition, teaching demonstration and interview, to be held in Pittsburgh during the months of January and/or February.

-For the audition and teaching demonstration, applicants should prepare two contrasting monologues (one contemporary, one classical) and be prepared to teach a warm-up and/or short exercise or game.
+For the audition and teaching demonstration, applicants should prepare two contrasting monologues (one contemporary, one classical) and be prepared to teach a warm-up and a short exercise and/or game.

 Those unable to travel to the auditions will need to make alternative arrangements with the Head of the MFA Program.
-This may include submitting a tape or DVD along with the two monologues and any samples of teaching.
+This may include submitting a video file along with the two monologues and any samples of teaching.

-For questions or information regarding the application process, please contact:
+For information on the application process, please contact

 For questions or information regarding the MFA in Performance Pedagogy Program, please contact